haikuginger/beekeeper/docs/source/advanced_usage.rst

 Note the `beekeeper.VariableHandler('hs_contact')` decorator.
 This decorator wraps up your function and automatically attaches it to any variable types that you include in the decorator parameters.
 You can use a custom variable name, like we did here, or you can bind a custom handler to a built-in variable type by using its name.

 This simple function will perform the transformation we're looking for (we can simply pass in a dictionary containing the new variable values), and then pass it into the data-rendering pipeline, which will handle setting both the body data we need, and the appropriate "Content-Type" header.
 Note that there isn't a return statement; this is because each function applies its settings directly to the request.

+If you're writing a hive for general distribution, carefully consider the implications of using custom variable types.
+Unlike custom data types, beekeeper has no way to handle hives that use custom variables unless a handler has been bound.
+Thus, it's best to create two versions of a hive; one that uses the custom handlers you want, and one that uses only the standard variable types.
+You can then use the versioning data in the standard hive to point to the customized hive in an opt-in manner for consumers who have either implemented or downloaded an appropriate variable handler.